henrydangcsp/ArmourZeroShowcase/README.md

 It includes examples of common web application vulnerabilities and demonstrates:

 - How ArmourZero detects, assesses, and prioritizes them
-- How ArmourZero AI helps fix them with remediation suggestions
+- How ArmourZero AI helps fix them with remediation suggestion

 ---